About

 • Henry Agbo '05

-After graduating from TJ, Henry went to Harvard, where he earned a degree in anthropology in 2009.
+After graduating from the School in 2005, Henry went to Harvard, where he earned a degree in anthropology in 2009.
 He followed that with a year-long fellowship at the American University in Cairo in the Office of Communications and Marketing.
 Henry worked as a Global Sourcing Business Analyst at Target Corporation and currently works in London as the Inclusion & Diversity Community Advisor for Apple.
-Henry serves on the Board’s Diversity, Equity, and Inclusion Committee.
+Henry serves on the Board Governance Committee.

 • David German '04